flash62au/WiTcontroller/README.md

 **The name**

 *WiTcontroller* is a contraction of 'WiThrottle Controller' as it uses the WiThrottle Protocol for communications with the server.
-I pronounce it as 'Wit Controller', but you can pronounce it however you like.
+I pronounce it as 'Wit Controller', but you can pronounce it however you like.😊

 **Notes:**